qinahros27/BankingApp/README.md

 # Introduction
-This project uses Typescript to create a simple banking application
+This project uses Typescript to create a simple banking application.

 ## Table of content
 - Technologies